nitinronge91/Fleet-Wide-Breach-Master-Key-Attack-on-Electric-Vehicle-Ecosystem/README.md

 We conducted a demonstration of a master key fob attack across multiple vehicle models from a major electric vehicle OEM.
 This attack leveraged vulnerabilities in both the key fob pairing process and the implementation of Unified Diagnostic Services (UDS).
 By exploiting these weaknesses, we were able to unpair the legitimate vehicle owner’s key fob and successfully pair a new, unauthorized key fob(from the same OEM) using a combination of UDS-based attacks and RF replay techniques.

 Notably, the key fob pairing mechanism is consistent across all vehicle models from the same OEM.
 As a result, we were able to replicate this attack on various models, highlighting a systemic vulnerability.
 Our proof-of-concept (PoC) was initially validated at the ECU (Electronic Control Unit) level and later executed in real-world scenarios on actual vehicles.
-This demonstrates that an attacker could gain access to multiple vehicle models using a single unauthorized key fob, effectively creating a “master key” applicable across the OEM's entire lineup.
+This demonstrates that an attacker could gain access to multiple vehicle models using a single unauthorized key fob, effectively creating a “**Master key**” applicable across the OEM's entire lineup.
 We responsibly disclosed this vulnerability to the OEM, and the issue has since been remediated across all affected vehicle models.